simmplecoder/algorithms/README.md

 # Theory

+## Equivalence

+The relation for two values `a` and `b` is defined as `!(a < b) && !(b < a)`.

 ## Ordering

 Sorting is about transforming input arrays (further will be named ranges) to follow some order.
 In standard library, sorting requires strict partial order.
+Strong ordering is easier to explain in terms of natural numbers, which have strong ordering.
+It is an ordering where you can give unique index to unique values and each value of type that supports strong order must compare equivalent to itself.
+Strict weak ordering is when you can give an index, not necessarily unique, to every unique value and equivalence relation must hold.
+One might wonder what the last definition doesn't cover.
+The answer is the bane of every programmer who works with floating point values - Not a Numbers (`NaN`).
+Each `NaN` value doesn't compare equivalent (`!(a < b) && !(b < a)`) even to itself and there many of them.
+There are also other user-defined types one can create that don't support strict weak order.

+## Allowed operations

+In order to allow operations to be robust, the algorithms need to make use of as few different operations as possible while still keeping great performance.
+Not all types are copiable, default constructible and so on.
+In general, comparison is required to be possible on objects of used type.

 ## Problem of rabbits and turtles